TommesJay/website/source/en/evacuation-simulation-hanse-sail.md

 [![Evacuation of Hanse Sail from above](/img/referenzen/hanse-schief-oben.jpg)](/img/referenzen/hanse-schief-oben.jpg) {.float-right}

-Hier:
-The second measure was not intuitive, and shows very good from our point of view, what simulatios are able to achieve:
+The second measure was not intuitive and thereby shows particullary well, what simulations are able to achieve:

 A single escape route, with its 3 meters still too narrow, has led to a large tailback.